connectdotz/yarn-nohoist-examples/README.md

 # yarn-nohoist-examples

-_demonstrate how to to use yarn for react/react-native projects in the monorepo environment_
+_demonstrate how to to use "nohoist" in yarn workspaces environment_

 ## Introduction

-This repository was originally used to test the [nohoist](https://github.com/yarnpkg/yarn/pull/4979) implementation for [yarn workspaces](https://yarnpkg.com/blog/2017/08/02/introducing-workspaces/).
-We converted them into the following examples to help people using nohoist in yarn workspaces.
-If you are not sure what nohoist is or wondering if you should/shouldn't use it, please read the [nohoist in workspaces](https://yarnpkg.com/blog/2018/02/15/nohoist/) first.
+This repository contains examples of using nohoist in react/react-native workspaces.
+To get a more comprehensive introduction, please see [nohoist in yarn workspaces](https://yarnpkg.com/blog/2018/02/15/nohoist/).

 workspaces-examples: